Glenn Stok is a systems analyst with a Master’s Degree in Computer Science. This informative article is based on his professional insight.

 You can sort any report by any item by clicking the column heading.
 Click once for ascending order.
 Click a second time for descending order.

 How to Control the Date Range

-With any of the reports, you can change the date range to limit the report to any of the following:
+You can change the date range with any of the reports to limit it to any of the following:

 - Last 7 days

 - Last 30 days

 You can also select a custom range.
 Click the date-range button at the top right (as shown below in Figure 5) to change the range settings:

 Once you become familiar with all the reporting features, you may want to create custom reports that you can save to call upon later.

 To save reports after you’ve changed filters, settings, or date ranges, click the blue “Save as” button at the top of the report page, then select "Add to My reports" as shown below in Figure 6.